 Approved organizations include legal aid bureaus, legal assistance programs, organizations, or clinics chartered by Illinois or approved by an ABA approved law school.
 This also includes the Office of the Public Defender or a law office of Illinois or any of its subdivisions.

 - Be enrolled in a law school approved by the ABA.

-- Receive credit for work representing at least three-fifths of the total hourly credits required for graduation from the law school.
+- Receive credit for work representing at least one-half of the total hourly credits required for graduation from the law school.

 - Be a student in good academic standing and be eligible under the school’s criteria to perform as a student attorney.